gabriel4649/JMdictDB/README.txt

    You should now be able to go to the url corresponding to srchform.pl and do searches for jmdict entries.
 The url corresponding to edform.pl will let you add new entries.

+Notes:

+[*1]
+On Windows the Postgresql password file is typically in "C:\Documents and Settings\<your_windows_user_name>\ - Application Data\Postgresql\pgpass.conf".
+For obvious reasons we will refer simply to "~/.pgpass" in this document.

+[*2]
+For more information on usernames, passwords, and the .pgpass file, see the Postgresql docs:
+  30.13  Client Interfaces / libpq / The Password File
+  30.1   Client Interfaces / libpq / Database Connection -
+            Control Functions
+  21     Server Administration / Client Authentication
+  sec VI Refernece / Postgresql Client Applications / -
+            psql / Usage / Connecting to a Database Note that chapter numbers are Postgresql version dependent.
+Numbers given are for Postgres version 8.3.5.

 ===
 EOF